v3io/tutorials/README.md

 > **Note:**
 > - To view and run the tutorials from the platform, you first need to create a Jupyter Notebook service.
-> - The **v3io** directory that you see in the file browser of the Jupyter UI displays the contents of the `v3io` data mount for browsing the platform data containers.
->   For information about the predefined data containers and data mounts and how to reference data in these containers, see [Platform Data Containers](getting-started/getting-started-basic.ipynb/#platform-data-containers).
 > - The **welcome.ipynb** notebook and main **README.md** file provide the same introduction in different formats.

 <a id="end-to-end-use-case-applications"></a>